fonkamloic/QR-Generation-Coding-Challenge/README.md

 ```

-##Code facilitation
+## Code facilitation
-- State managment with `Freezed flutter_bloc`
+- State management with `Freezed flutter_bloc`
 - Dependency injection with `GetIt` and `Injectable`
 - Testing with `bloc_test`
 - Routing with `auto_route`
 - Code generation with `build_runner`
-- Healthy code base enforced with `lint` and the imutable pros of Kotlin provided by `dartz`
+- Healthy code base enforced with `lint` and the immutable pros of Kotlin provided by `dartz`
 - HTTP client management/generator with `chopper`

 ## How to Run and Test